Erskine Theological Seminary is a graduate school of Erskine College.

-Erskine College exists to glorify God as a Christian academic community where students are equipped to flourish as whole persons for lives of service through the pursuit of undergraduate liberal arts and graduate theological education.
+The mission of Erskine College is to glorify God as a Christian academic community where students integrate knowledge and faith, equipped to flourish as whole persons prepared for lives of service, leadership, and influence through the pursuit of undergraduate liberal arts, graduate, and seminary education.

 Erskine Theological Seminary Seeks to Glorify God.

 We are committed to honoring God in everything we do.
 We believe that our highest calling is to glorify and enjoy the God who made us.
 We believe that the only proper response to the grace of Christ is to love, trust, and obey him.
 And we seek, by the power of his Holy Spirit, to serve him and his Church.

 We are committed to the authority of the Bible, the historic Christian faith, and the gospel of Jesus Christ.
 As an agency of the Associate Reformed Presbyterian Church (ARP), the Seminary affirms with the ARP Church that “the Bible alone, being God-breathed, is the Word of God, written, infallible in all that it teaches, and inerrant in the original manuscripts.”
 The Scriptures are the standard by which we evaluate faith, life, and ministry.

 Erskine Theological Seminary Is Evangelical.